ZenAcar/Automated_News_Sentiment_Categorization_MachineLearning_Methods/README.md

 Zen Acar, Gina Cameras, Harini Rao, Carlos Santillan

 ## Topic
 Our team will create an app that analyzes sentiment for news articles.
-The user will be able to interact with the app by choosing negative or positive articles and select categories from a drop-down menu.
+The user will be able to interact with the app by choosing negative or positive articles and selecting categories from a drop-down menu.

 ## Dataset
 * Training dataset: https://www.kaggle.com/c/word2vec-nlp-tutorial/data?select=testData.tsv.zip